 |CCITE||Creating fruitful and sustainable links between innovative organisations that are committed to improving technological education for young people.|

-CCITE supporters include the Association of School and College Leaders (ASCL), the British Computer Society (BCS), the Campaign for Science & Engineering (CSaE), the Computing At Schools group (CAS), the Confederation of British Industries (CBI), the Design & Technology Association (DATA), the e-Learning Foundation, the Engineering Development Trust (EDT), FutureLab, Google, the HJB Charitable Trust, the Independent Schools Association (ISA), INTELLECT, Microsoft, the National Endowment for Education, Science, Technology and the Arts (NESTA), Siemens UK and the 21st Century Learning Alliance.
+CCITE supporters include the Association of School and College Leaders (ASCL), the Association for Science Education (ASE), the British Computer Society (BCS), the Campaign for Science & Engineering (CSaE), the Centre for real-World Learning (CRL), the Computing At Schools group (CAS), the Confederation of British Industries (CBI), the Design & Technology Association (DATA), the e-Learning Foundation, the Engineering Development Trust (EDT), the Expansive education Network, FutureLab, Google, the Hamilton Trust, Hertford College Oxford, Hewlett-Packard (HP), the HJB Charitable Trust, the Ideas Foundation, the Independent Schools Association (ISA), the Mathematical Association (MA), Microsoft, the National Endowment for Education, Science, Technology and the Arts (NESTA), the National Society for Education in Art & Design (NSEAD), The New Media Consortium (NMC), TechUK, the Youth Sports Trust (YST), WS Atkins and the 21st Century Learning Alliance.